richjdurley/Checkout/README.md

 - Must use a strict TDD process
 - Must not use abbreviations
 - Must apply SOLID principles
-- Must implement a Event sourcing pattern
+- Must implement an Event sourcing pattern
 - Must use dependency inversion
 - Should use lamda programming style where appropriate